MicrosoftDocs/quantum-docs/articles/bulk-add-users-to-a-workspace.md

 # Add a group to your Azure Quantum workspace

 Learn how to grant a group of users access to your Azure Quantum workspace.
-For example, a professor may need to share workspace access with a group of students.
+For example, you may need to grant your team members or students access to your workspace.

-We recommend using the instructions in this article if you need to grant access to 10 or more users.
+We recommend using the instructions in this article if you need to grant access to more than 10 users.
 For a smaller number of users, see [Share access to your Azure Quantum workspace](xref:microsoft.quantum.how-to.share-access-workspace).

 In this article you'll: